Xu Chang's rebellion

-From late 172 to 174, the religious leader Xu Chang led a major uprising against the Han dynasty of China in the Kuaiji Commandery.
+From late 172 to 174, the religious leader Xu Chang (許昌) led a major uprising against the Han dynasty of China in the Kuaiji Commandery.
 Having proclaimed himself emperor while restoring the ancient state of Yue, Xu and his followers initially proved successful and overran much of Kuaiji.
 The Han central government consequently appointed Zang Min (臧旻) as commander of the local pro-government forces and mobilized soldiers from across Yang Province.
 In late 174, the insurgents were finally destroyed.

 Classical sources

 Xu Chang's rebellion is mentioned in several classical sources, namely the Dongguan Hanji, Records of the Three Kingdoms, Annals of the Later Han, Book of the Later Han, and the Zizhi Tongjian.
 (Note: Of the five sources listed, only the Dongguan Hanji was a primary source, being compiled during the Eastern Han dynasty.
 Chen Shou, compiler of Records, completed the work during the Western Jin, about a century after Xu Chang's rebellion.
 Yuan Hong, compiler of Annals, lived during the Eastern Jin.
 Fan Ye, compiler of Book, wrote during the Liu Song dynasty, while Sima Guang, compiler of Tongjian, lived during the Northern Song.)
 These sources do not give detailed descriptions of the rebellion, and differ on several aspects, including the names and titles of the uprising's leaders.
 Some differences can be reconciled, while the most likely name of the head of the insurgency is "Xu Chang", as the name is associated with a prophecy about dynastic change in the Zuo Zhuan.
 By the late 2nd century, many believed that the prophecy claimed that someone named or connected with "xuchang" would overthrow the Han dynasty.
 Sinologist Rafe de Crespigny argued that the rebel leader probably based his uprising on his name, perhaps even adopting the name "Xu Chang" to fit the prophecy.